wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 DAGs they  could correspond to an enormous performance loss.

 So we need some rule of thumb for picking a task to run.
-A good and popular rule of thumb is, whenever there is a choice  to make, **pick the task that is on  the  critical path.** After all it's critical!
+A good and popular rule of thumb is: Whenever there is a choice **pick the task that is on  the  critical path.** After all it's critical!

-To see the impact of such decisions, the simulation app below allows you to simulate application execution while prioritizing some execution paths.
+To see the impact of such decisions, the simulation app below allows you to simulate program execution **on 2 cores** while prioritizing some execution paths.
 For instance, if you select "viz/analyze", whenever there is a choice, we always pick a visualization or an analysis task over the "stats" task.